Must Read Books for Women in Tech

 Women in Tech: Practical Advice and Inspiring Stories from Successful Women in Tech to Take Your Career to the Next Level by Tarah Wheeler

-This book is one of the most widely read by women who are looking to start or progress their career in technology.
+Next up in our list of books for women in tech is one of the most widely read.
 It provides insights, practical career advice and inspiring stories about real women working within the technology industry.
 These stories feature a range of fantastic role models, including Brianna Wu founder of Giant Spacekat, Angie Chang founder of Women 2.0, Katie Cunningham, Python educator and developer, Keren Elazari, TED speaker and cybersecurity expert, Miah Johnson, senior systems administrator, Kristin Toth Smith, tech executive and inventor, and Kamilah Taylor, mobile and social developer.
 The book shares some of the best way to structure a tech CV, how to succeed in a tech interview, ways to negotiate salary, and much more.
 Wheeler tackles the unconscious social bias that women are not a good fit for tech roles by busting this myth wide open and using her knowledge to champion women in tech.

 Women of Color in Tech: A Blueprint for Inspiring and Mentoring the Next Generation of Technology Innovators by Susanne Tedrick